wanx-troopers/wanx-troopers.github.io/wan-motion.md

-# Wan Motion Tricks
+﻿# Wan Motion Tricks

 ## Scale Rope

-`Scale Rope` in Wrapper provides access to several parameters of "ROPE function".
+`Scale Rope` ComfyUI native node provides access to several parameters of "ROPE function".
 Tweaking these will change "the motion" in the generated video.

 ![scale-rope.webp](screenshots/kj-scale-rope.webp)